 Dr. Saria is a graduate of Cornell College of Veterinary Medicine, class of 2000.
-She holds a degree in Biochemistry and Molecular Biology, with a minor in Bioethical Philosophy from Mills College, Oakland, CA. She is a member of CVMA, JAVMA, American Holistic Practitioners of America, International Veterinary Chiropractic Association and numerous other prestigious organizations.
+She holds a degree in Biochemistry and Molecular Biology, with a minor in Bioethical Philosophy from Mills College, Oakland, CA. She is a member of CVMA, JAVMA, American Holistic Practitioners of America and numerous other prestigious organizations.

 Dr. Saria has done emergency veterinary care, general practice and been a chief of staff, chief of surgery, and owner of an exceptionally busy advanced medical and surgical care facility.
-She is also a mother of three (23, 21, and 14 year old humans) and a pet-parent of a German Shepard, a Australian Shepard, a ‘Coconut Dog’ rescued from the Dominican Republic, a dove, four cats, two rats, three horses, 13 chickens and what ever happens to land on her door step!
+She is also a mother of three (23, 21, and 14 year old humans) and a pet-parent of a German Shepard, a Australian Shepard, a ‘Coconut Dog’ rescued from the Dominican Republic, a dove, four cats, two rats, three horses, 13 chickens, a ball python and what ever happens to land on her door step!

 Dr. Saria is an active member of her church, and strongly believes that God and the higher spirit has guided her path toward veterinary care.
 Therefore it is her heart-felt love of her mission in life to care for the pets that depend upon her knowledge, care and compassion.